 As a parent/guardian you want to know that your child is in safe hands, is getting the best education he/she can and is able to participate in all school and community activities to the best of his/her capabilities.
 This website provides information and tools to facilitate family and school discussions and planning which will provide a strong foundation to support your child throughout his/her school years.
 We encourage you to go through the resources and tools available on this website and discuss your child’s learning and support needs openly with your child’s school.

-This website is based on the Epilepsy Smart Schools Practical Guide which provides information on how a school can embed inclusive, safe and educationally sound practices for students with epilepsy and in so doing become ‘epilepsy smart’.
+This website is based on the Epilepsy Smart Schools Practical Guide (PDF 661KB) which provides information on how a school can embed inclusive, safe and educationally sound practices for students with epilepsy and in so doing become ‘epilepsy smart’.

 The tabs on the side of each page will take you through the different sections of the Practical Guide, giving you further information and access to resources to support your child.